JamesCWeber/British_Airways_Data_Project_Part_1_Sentiment_Analysis/README.md

 df_review = df_title + ". " + df_text
 ```
-**The next step is to create a function that will determine the sentiment level for each review.** If the compound score is less than -0.25, the review is considered negative.
+**The next step is to create a function that will determine the sentiment level for each review.** The function will analyze the text in every row of the df_review dataframe and determine the compound sentiment score for each review.
+If the compound score is less than -0.25, the review is considered negative.
 It the compound score is greater than 0.25, the review is considered positive.
 If the compound score is between -0.25 and 0.25, the review is considered neutral.
 ```
 def sentiment(text):
     analysis = SentimentIntensityAnalyzer().polarity_scores(text)['compound']